-The primary means of support from the University is through an academic appointment, which are covered by Teaching Assistantships, Graduate Research Assistantships, or University fellowships.
+Support from the University is through an academic appointment, such as Teaching Assistantships (TAs), Graduate Research Assistantships (GRAs), or various University fellowships.
 A student appointed as a 20-hour TA or GRA, or on a fellowship of at least a \$1000, qualifies for resident tuition rates.